khale/iit-cs450-f22-site/about.md

 You must have taken CS 350 and CS 351.
 I will only waive this requirement in truly exceptional cases—this will be a challenging course, and you will need to already be quite familiar with the fundamentals of computer systems.
-You should be comfortable (ideally proficient) with programming in C. I won't take time to cover basic C programming.
+You should be comfortable (ideally proficient) with programming in C. I won't take much time to cover basic C programming.

 ## Lectures